tpascarella/sr50/docs/credit/credit-cards.md

 All of the horror stories you hear online about people getting burned with credit cards **all come from irresponsible spending.**

-If you treat buying things with credit cards the same way you buy things with cash, you will be just fine.
+If you treat buying things with credit cards the same way you buy things with cash, you will be *fine.*

 ---
 <Slogan/>